liufangbaishikele/Soybean_cultivar_paper/README.md

 This repository were modified from soybean_rhizosphere_microbiome repository to make it into a systemic one

-#### paper title: Soil indigenous microbiome and plant genotypes cooperatively modify soybean rhizosphere microbiome assembly
+**Paper title**: Soil indigenous microbiome and plant genotypes cooperatively modify soybean rhizosphere microbiome assembly

 > Date 11-04-2018 .

 > Author Fang Liu .

 This is the documentation about the whole project, including experiment design, sequencing plan and data analysis.